Coronavirus (COVID-19) and cancer

 I have cancer but I don't have a weakened immune system

-You can read the government guidance for each UK country if you follow the links at the bottom of this page, in the 'More information' section.
+You can read more about the government guidance for each UK country.
+Follow the links at the bottom of this page, in the 'More information' section.

 I’ve had cancer and finished treatment.
 Am I at risk from coronavirus?